Bombshell is the cinematic tour de force everyone is talking about.

 Who stars in Bombshell?

-In recent weeks, Kelly and Theron have praised each other’s work.
+Since details of the casting became known, Kelly and Theron have praised each other’s work.

 ‘I'm her fan,’ Kelly told the Daily Mail in September. ‘(She) seems smart, seems like a good mom.
 So you could do worse, right?’